 Studies show us that regular facial massages can truly help improve skin quality.
-For example, one study showed that facial rolling—which lends a similar effect to gua sha—for only five minutes a day improved blood flow to the face.
-In another, patients claimed feeling tighter, more supple skin after regular massages.
-(On an overall wellness note, studies do show that massage can also decrease cortisol levels.)
+For example, one study showed that facial rolling—which lends a similar effect to gua sha—for only five minutes a day improved blood flow to the face1.
+In another, patients claimed feeling tighter, more supple skin1 after regular massages.
+(On an overall wellness note, studies do show that massage can also decrease cortisol levels2.)
 And while we know that obviously, gua sha is meant to help relieve inflammation and encourage lymphatic drainage, the practice may carry surprising other health benefits.
-Several studies have emerged, ranging from helping to relieve symptoms of perimenopause, neck pain, and even migraines.
+Several studies have emerged, ranging from helping to relieve symptoms of perimenopause3, neck pain4, and even migraines5.

 What are the best gua sha tools, and which one is right for you?